 When you keep information separately it cannot be shared across the company which is very inefficient, so it is important to pay attention to how you centralise your data and digitise your processes.

-While not a technology per se, in the virtual world standardisation and processes are critical when your team is working outside a traditional work environment.
+While not a technology per se, in the virtual world standardisation and processes, are critical when your team is working outside a traditional work environment.

 These answer the questions such as; Where are your files stored?
 How do you communicate internally and externally?
 How do you collaborate and share as a team?
-What is the expected times teams need to be available and respond?
+What are the expected times teams need to be available and respond?